Sanoy2/XSLT/README.md

 ### Specific flag
 Open your browser by the terminal with flag `--allow-file-access-from-files`

-It worked on Windows 10 running Chrome from PowerShell.
+It worked on Windows 10:
+1. I opened PowerShell.
+2. Changed directory to the folder with chrome .exe file.
+3. Typed: `.\chrome.exe --allow-file-access-from-files`

 ### Python
 Open terminal and change directory to the one with your .xml and .xls files.